 The 1199SEIU Benefit Funds comply with applicable federal civil rights laws and do not discriminate against or exclude people on the basis of race, color, national origin, age, disability or sex.
-The Funds provide free aids and services to people with disabilities to communicate effectively with us, such as qualified sign language interpreters and written information in other formats (large print, audio, accessible electronic formats).
-The Funds provide free language services to people whose primary language is not English, such as qualified interpreters and information written in other languages.
+The Funds provide free aids and services to people with disabilities to communicate effectively with us; examples include qualified sign language interpreters and written information in other formats (large print, audio, accessible electronic formats).
+The Funds provide free language services to people whose primary language is not English; examples include qualified interpreters and information written in other languages.
 If you need these services, contact the Compliance Coordinator.

-If you believe the Funds have failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability or sex, you can file a grievance with:
+If you believe the Funds have failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability or sex, you can file a grievance in person or by mail, fax or email: